D3Mlab/Recipe-MPR/tools/search-tool/README.md

 <h1>FoodKG Search Tool </h1>
 A tool to search for recipe options in FoodKG dataset that displays recipe ID, name, ingredients, and nutrional information.
 Search is based on text-matching with recipe name and whether certain ingredients are specified to be included/excluded.
+The tool will display up to 50 recipes at a time.

-<h2>Set-up: </h2>
+<h2>Set Up: </h2>

 Notes: The following steps assume you already have python installed.
+If not, it can be downloaded from [here](https://www.python.org/downloads/).
 If you are using Windows, you may have to [download Make](https://www.technewstoday.com/install-and-use-make-in-windows/).

 <h3>1.
 Clone this repository </h3>